-(According to the Withdrawal Agreement, Britain’s exit from the EU has not changed the rights of those Britons living in Spain into the future , providing you are registered as resident and have a valid green credit-card-sized (or A4-sized) certificate by the end of the Brexit transition period (31st December 2020))
+(According to the Withdrawal Agreement, Britain’s exit from the EU has not changed the rights of those Britons living in Spain into the future, providing you are registered as resident and have the green-coloured certificate (credit-card-sized or A4 sized) OR the equivalent TIE photo card that shows you were resident in Spain by the end of the transition period (31st December 2020))

 If you are living in Spain, even if you have registered as a Spanish resident, you can find details of UK benefits you may be entitled to and how to apply at these website links from the British Government: